huynhicode/Web-Scraper/README.md

 **Instructions on how to run the Part 1 spec:**

 1. From the Part-1 branch, run `yarn scrape`.
-1. Observe that the .html files for the following websites populate inside of the `scraped-html` folder:
+1. Observe that a `scraped-html` folder is created with html files for the following websites:
 - https://www.dmv.ca.gov - dmv.html
 - https://www.google.com - google.html
 - https://www.nasa.gov - nasa.html